A national movement

 • National water security.
 The agricultural heartland drought-proofed for the first time since federation.
 Cities and towns connected to a continental water system rather than depending on local rainfall and a single dam.

 • Pumped hydro — the Alice Hub.
 40 GW of pumped hydro at 770 m head south of Alice Springs.
 About 30 TWh of stored energy — equivalent to a 32-day continental energy reserve.
-The largest energy storage system on earth.
+On completion, the largest energy storage system on earth.

 • Net zero — infrastructure backbone.
 Electrified freight removes diesel road haul.
 HVDC connects renewables to load.
 Desert solar generates at scale.
-Net zero becomes a property of the network, not a policy aspiration.
+Emissions fall as a consequence of how the network is built, rather than as a separate policy programme.

 • Reduced fuel imports.
-Diesel and kerosene imports collapse as electrified freight replaces road haul and electrified passenger rail replaces short-haul aviation.
+Diesel imports fall sharply as electrified freight replaces road haul, and kerosene demand falls as fast passenger rail replaces short-haul aviation.
 The country’s biggest strategic vulnerability, reduced at the network level.

 Transport & Movement